 In geometry, 2d shapes and 3d shapes are explained widely to make you understand the different types of objects you come across in real life.
 These shapes have their own pattern and properties.
-The properties of different shapes depending on many factors, such as angle, sides, length, height, width, area, volume, etc. These 2D and 3D shapes have been taught to us since our primary classes.
+Depending on many factors, such as angle, sides, length, height, width, area, volume, etc., the shapes can vary.
+These 2D and 3D shapes have been taught to us since our primary classes.
 Let us learn various types of two-dimensional shapes here, in this article.

 2D Shapes Names

-The basic types of 2d shapes are a circle, triangle, square, rectangle, pentagon, quadrilateral, hexagon, octagon, etc. Apart from the circle, all the shapes which have sides are considered as polygons.
+The basic types of 2d shapes are a circle, triangle, square, rectangle, pentagon, quadrilateral, hexagon, octagon, etc. Apart from the circle, all the shapes are considered as polygons, which has sides.
 A polygon which has all the sides and angles as equal is called a regular polygon.
 Including circle, an ellipse is also a non-polygon shape.
-Both circle and ellipse have a curve shape, whereas the polygons also have a closed structure with sides.
+Both circle and ellipse have a curve shape, whereas the polygons have a closed structure with sides.
 Now let us discuss some shapes one by one.

 A circle is a closed 2d figure in which the set of all the points in the plane is equidistant from a given point called “center”.
 The distance from the center to the outer line of the circle is called a radius.
 The example of the circle in real life are wheels, pizzas, orbit, etc.

 A triangle is a three-sided polygon (2d Shape) which has three edges and three vertices.
 The sum of all the three angles of a triangle is equal to 180°.
 Pyramids are the best example of a triangle shape.
 You can also learn the properties of triangle here.

 A square is a four-sided polygon (2d Shape), whose four sides are equal in length and all the angles are equal to 90°.
 It is considered to be a two-dimensional regular quadrilateral.
 The diagonals of the square also bisect each other at 90°.
-A wall or a table where all the sides are equal the examples of square shape.
+A wall or a table where all the sides are equal are the examples of square shape.